Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 Illuminated each time the system detects being interrogated by other aircraft.

-> 💡 Due to DCS limitations, the activity lights are not simulated in-game.
+> 💡 Due to engine limitations, the activity lights are not simulated in-game.